Meidinaainu/House-Price-Regression-Analysis/README.md

 # House-Price-Regression-Analysis
-Multiple Regression Analysis to understand how the independent variables influence the House Price.
+Multiple Regression Analysis to understand how the independent variables influence the House Price of 1000 data.

 **# Variables:**